 - Turmeric - No curry or korma would be complete without turmeric!
 This musky, earthy addition helps develop the rich flavor of the dish.

-- Green and Black Cardamom Pods - For the 4 green and 2 black cardamom pods, you can substitute ½ tsp ground cardamom total.
+- Green and Black Cardamom Pods - For the 4 green and 2 black cardamom pods, you can substitute ½ teaspoon ground cardamom total.

-- Cinnamon Stick - You can substitute the cinnamon stick with ½ tsp of ground cinnamon.
+- Cinnamon Stick - You can substitute the cinnamon stick with ½ teaspoon of ground cinnamon.

-- Cloves - For the 4 whole cloves, you can substitute ⅛ tsp ground clove.
+- Cloves - For the 4 whole cloves, you can substitute ⅛ teaspoon ground clove.

 - Cayenne Powder - Want your dish to be extra hot?
 Turn up the heat by adding more cayenne pepper!

 This dish is so full of flavor, you won’t believe how easy it is to make.
 Watch the recipe video in the recipe card at the bottom of this post!